-Origins Canada supports the legal and ethical protection of expectant and new mothers from commercial reproductive exploitation during pregnancy, labour, delivery, and post-partum.
+Origins Canada supports the legal and ethical protection of expectant and new mothers from reproductive exploitation during pregnancy, labour, delivery, and post-partum.

 In order to ensure this protection, three elements must be present: